unparalleled-js/docs-1/developing-connectors/cookbook/connector-building-usability-rules.md

 7. Is this dropdown a config field?
 If yes, ensure that the secondary toggle field has `control_type` set to `plain-text` to prevent datapills from being mapped.
 Config fields should never accept datapills as other input fields in the action rely on the information.

-8. Are all required fields in the action or trigger labelled as required?
+8. Are all required fields in the action or trigger labeled as required?
 Users should be able to quickly understand which fields they need to fill in for this action to be valid.

 9. Are there any optional fields that will be commonly used?
 Making these fields sticky can bring end-users attention to their input fields instead of having them search for them.